fabiotu/PriceTrackerApp/README.md

 1. **Routing Layer (`AppRouter`):** Manages the `NavigationPath` centrally, allowing deep-link interception (`pricetracker://symbol/{symbol}`) without polluting View code.
 2. **UI Layer (SwiftUI Views):** 100% declarative.
 Views contain no business logic and rely entirely on ViewModels for formatted data.
 3. **Domain Layer (`AssetStore` / ViewModels):** An `@Observable @MainActor` store acts as the single source of truth.
 It manages the background tasks and ping loops.
+One store reference is shared for both Views, without duplicating connections.
+Instead of sending multiple requests to the server, we pack all symbol prices for which we need echo into one combiend json payload and send/receive only once.
+Being the exact receive timings and delays unknown, we commit updates to a dictionary and generate the correspondent sorted array at regular intervals (not at each single symbol price update) so the re-rendering triggered for SwiftUI is controllable.
 4. **Service Layer (`WebSocketService`):** An `actor` that safely encapsulates the `URLSessionWebSocketTask`.
 It guarantees mutually exclusive access to network state and bridges data to the UI using `AsyncStream`.

 ## ⚡️ Key Tradeoffs & Decisions

-* **Immutable Structs vs. Mutable Classes:** Instead of mutating prices on `@Observable` class references, the `Asset` model is an immutable `struct`.
-When a price updates, a brand new struct is generated. **Tradeoff:** Slightly more CPU allocations. **Benefit:** Bypasses ARC overhead, completely eliminates data races, and allows SwiftUI's diffing engine to animate list reordering flawlessly.
 * **AsyncStream vs. Callbacks/Combine:** We used `AsyncStream` to bridge the background Actor to the MainActor Store. **Tradeoff:** Requires careful `Task` lifecycle management to prevent memory leaks. **Benefit:** Native full-duplex communication without the heavy dependency of the Combine framework, adhering strictly to Swift 6 Concurrency rules.
 * **Client-Side Ping Loop:** The server given in the brief didn't work. **Tradeoff:** Used a public working websocket server.